PiggyRide/PiggyRide-Landing/README.md

-We are thrilled to announce our service for a customer survey and connect invaluable comments from you.
+We are thrilled to announce our service for a customer survey and we can not wait to collect invaluable comments from you.